 The Company's investment portfolio consists primarily of available-for-sale ("AFS") debt securities and equity securities.
 These securities are reported at fair value.
 Changes in the fair values of AFS debt securities are reflected in other comprehensive income ("OCI") after adjustments for related deferred policy acquisition costs, policyholder dividend obligations, loss reserve recognition, reserves, and deferred income taxes.
-Changes in the fair values of equity securities are reflected through net gains and (losses) in the Consolidated Statements of Comprehensive Income.
-When determining fair value, the Company utilizes observable market inputs and considers available data from a third party pricing service, independent brokers and pricing matrices.
+Changes in the fair values of equity securities are reflected through net investment gains and (losses) in the Consolidated Statements of Comprehensive Income.
+When determining fair value, the Company utilizes observable market inputs and considers available data from a third-party pricing service, independent brokers and pricing matrices.
 Publicly available prices are used whenever possible.
 In the event that publicly available pricing is not available, the securities are submitted to independent brokers for pricing, or they are valued using a pricing matrix, which maximizes the use of observable inputs that include, but are not limited to, reported trades, benchmark yields, issuer spreads, bids, offers and/or cash flows.
-The Company periodically performs an analysis on prices received from third parties to ensure that the price represents fair value.
 This process includes quantitative and qualitative analysis and is performed by the Company's investment professionals.